University heritage

 As the most recent site, this campus takes on its full meaning in the reorganisation of the University around the Science and Agrosciences Pole and in the links that it develops with its socio-economic environment: Agroparc.

-On 11 October 2012, the university community was invited to send in their proposals for the names of the two campuses of our university.
+On 11 October 2012, the university community was invited to send in their proposals for names for the two campuses of our university.
 290 contributions were received.
 After analysis and grouping, the top proposals were Jean-Henri Fabre for the Agroparc Campus and Hannah Arendt for the City Centre Campus.
 They have been so named since the start of the 2014-2015 academic year.

 Exhibition 700 years of the University